 Again, this kit is a great start for every household.
 For myself, I’ve added a few other essentials.
 For example, as mentioned above, I added a small ax.
-I’ve also added a portable water filter, extra food rations, clothes, waterproof bags for extra money and personal documents.
+I’ve also added a portable water filter, extra food rations, clothes, waterproof bags for extra money, and personal documents.

 In my house, I try to make sure that I have extra jugs of water as well and a good amount of food stocked in the pantry.
-I know you’ve seen the news just before the hurricane is about to hit an area and water and food is just flying off the shelves.
+I know you’ve seen the news just before the hurricane is about to hit an area and water and food are just flying off the shelves.
 People would be driving from store to store trying to find a place that still has bottled water.
 I’ve also got portable gas burners with extra butane gas cans and a BBQ grill with propane tanks.

 For other disasters such as earthquakes, you’re not going to get a warning.
 You’ll either need to be prepared or you’re not.
 Which would you want to be?